Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 This could be the date of separation, the date of filing for divorce, or another date mandated by the court or agreed upon by both parties.

-Some state courts dictate when this valuation must be, such as the date of the trial, while others leave it for the divorcing couple and their lawyers to decide.
+Some state courts dictate when this valuation must be, such as the trial date, while others leave it for the divorcing couple and their lawyers to decide.

 Ask your lawyer what the requirements are in your state.

-For high-value or complex assets like real estate, businesses, or valuable personal property, professional appraisals may be necessary.
-You should hire qualified appraisers to obtain the most accurate and current value of these assets.
+For high-value or complex assets like real estate, businesses, or valuable personal property, a professional divorce appraisal may be necessary.
+A qualified appraiser like Eton will provide the most accurate and current value of these assets.

 Below we’ve outlined the process for appraising common high-value assets, including: